 The same goes for watering.
 It is better to water on an irregular schedule and let it go deep.
-This will help feed the deeper roots of grass, and overpower the shallow roots of most weeds.
+This will help feed the deeper roots of the grass, and overpower the shallow roots of most weeds.
 If weeds have already taken over, the best tool you can use is your hands.
 Get down there and pull them out, roots and all.
 Don’t let weeds establish themselves in your lawn.

 10. Beat The Winter Cold

-Growing season is ending, leaves are falling, and winter is coming.
+The growing season is ending, leaves are falling, and winter is coming.
 You’ve fought the valiant fight to keep your lawn green all season long, and now its time to prepare for next years’ battle.

-First determine what species of grass you have.
+First, determine what species of grass you have.
 Cool or Warm season.
-Cool season grasses can still grow fairly strongly in fall.
+Cool-season grasses can still grow fairly strongly in fall.
 If you only fertilize these grasses once, it should be in the fall.
 The fertilizer commonly available at the end of the season is called a winter fertilizer, which triggers the reaction in your lawn to start preparing for winter, and should be applied in the late fall months of October or November.

-However, warm season grasses are different, and instead of only slowing their growing process, they go completely dormant.
+However, warm-season grasses are different, and instead of only slowing their growing process, they go completely dormant.
 These grasses should not be fertilized any time after the first of September, or you risk restarting their growing process.

 If you’re feeling ambitious, you could aerate your lawn again and spread cool season or winter grass seed along with your last fertilization to give your lawn a head start on the Spring months when the process of fertilizing, watering, and mowing starts all over again.